 You may have heard of the global crisis back in 2017 that’s caused thousands of unsuspecting computer users from around the globe to have their PC’s frozen, I thought we should offer some advice and tips on how to protect yourself online.

-You’ve probably recently read in the news of a cyber threat was rampant (at the time of writing this post) and causing many computers to simply ‘not want to play’.
+You’ve probably recently read in the news of a cyber threat that was rampant (at the time of writing this post) and causing many computers to simply ‘not want to play’.
 A security floor within Windows operating system was hijacked by a group of unknown hackers, causing misery to many computer users and organisations, in particular, the NHS.

-Once infected, the virus is encrypting part or entire systems, then demanding the user pays money anonymously via Bitcoin.
+Once infected, the virus was encrypting part or entire systems, then demanding the user pays money anonymously via Bitcoin.
 This kind of infection is called ransomware – simply meaning… pay up or don’t get your system back!

 I hear many of you cry ‘this won’t happen to me!’ guess what?… so far it’s affected 150 countries with over 220,000 people’s systems being infected.
 A simple, innocent looking email was sent out (called Phishing), a link within it was clicked and boom… if your system isn’t properly protected, you leave yourself open to ransomware and other nasties.

 Here are a few simple steps you can take to make sure you’re as safe as can be.